Courtney Hansen

 Courtney Hansen (born October 2, 1974) is an American television host/personality, syndicated columnist, published author, and former fashion model.

 Biography

-Courtney Hansen was born on October 2, 1974, in Minneapolis, Minnesota, to Gerald John "Jerry" and Constance (Walker) Hansen.
+Hansen was born on October 2, 1974, in Minneapolis, Minnesota, to Gerald John "Jerry" and Constance (Walker) Hansen.
 Her father is a winner of 27 SCCA national racing championships.
 From 1973 to 2006 her family owned Brainerd International Raceway and she grew up in Orono, Minnesota, and spent much time around the pits and garages at racing tracks.
 As a result, she is an automobile enthusiast, and much of her work to date has revolved around automobiles.
-Courtney Hansen married Jay Hartington, her longtime boyfriend and father of her child, on July 21, 2018, in Taormina, Italy.
+Hansen married Jay Hartington, her longtime boyfriend and father of her child, on July 21, 2018, in Taormina, Italy.